evilkirin/evilkirin.github.io/_posts/2013-09-22-All-things-about-memory.markdown

 title: All about Communication
 ---

+> With all abstraction, the further you get from hard, cold reality, the tougher it becomes to connect cause and effect.

 # The trigger

 Well, things started when I jump into a book named [What Every Programmer Should Know about Memory][1], be it arranged like a essay I'd rather call it a book.
 But it's (not just) a little beyond me, with a bunch of concepts and their relationships just blow me off my mind.